GMOD/jb2export/README.md

 # jb2export

-Static exports of JBrowse 2 rendering
+Static exports of JBrowse 2 rendering.
+This is a proof of concept work in progress using beta branches of JBrowse 2 but has some nice early results

 ## Setup